pelectron/poly/README.md

 - external polymorphism with simple implementation
 - easy value semantics with configurable storage mechanisms
   - copyable or move only
-  - local, small buffer optimized, strictly heap allocated (TBD) options
+  - strictly local, small buffer optimized, and strictly heap allocated options
-  - nothrow or throwing move (TBD)
 - optional name "injection" (requires minimal usage of macros)
   - methods and properties can be injected with an actual name, i.e. legal C++ identifier, instead of needing to be referenced by template